fakita1/zsurvive/README.md

-# zsurvive
+# ZSurvive
- ZSurvive is a RPG-like Discord bot game.\nFarm resources, upgrade tools, defeat epic bosses, earn achievements, and be the strongest survivor ever!
+ ZSurvive is a RPG-like Discord bot game.
+Farm resources, upgrade tools, defeat epic bosses, earn achievements, and be the strongest survivor ever!